OddOmens/Ideaful-Archived/README.md

 Ideaful is an iOS application designed to help you manage your ideas, tasks, notes, and creative projects.

-## Open Source Release

-This codebase has been released as open source for educational and preservation purposes.
-It is provided **AS IS**, without warranty of any kind.
-The original authors and contributors are not liable for any issues arising from the use of this software.

-There is no active maintenance or support for this project.
-Feel free to fork, explore, and learn from it.

 ## Getting Started

 ### Prerequisites